mijk84/mijk-scripts/README.md

 ## sysinfo.cmd
 >Just some silly script I wrote with the basic batch knowledge I know.
 Great for pasting into chat rooms to brag about your computer.

-## gtimg.sh
->Gotek floppy imager.
-Makes it easier to image floppies to a Gotek floppy emulator.